guilherme6191/artisan-fe/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

+Optionally, reach out to get the env variables.

 4. **Set up Supabase database**

 Create a table in your Supabase project called `leads` with the following schema: